MicrosoftDocs/PowerShell-Docs/gallery/how-to/managing-profile/managing-account.md

 The email address is the destination for PowerShell Gallery notifications.
 It does not have to match the login account.
 You may use any email account you have access to.
-Your email address is never directly provided to other users.
+Your email address is never directly provided by the PowerShell Gallery to other users.

 ![Changing email address](../../Images/PSGallery_AcccountEmailAddress.png)